microsoft/Codex-Babylon/README.md

 2. Create a `.env` file in the root directory of the project, copying the contents of the `.env.example` file
 3. Add the Open AI API Key and the port you want to run the app to the .env file.
 The port is optional, and defaults to 1018
 4. Run `npm install` to gather the projects' dependencies
-5. Run `node app.js` to start the server
+5. Run `npm start` to serve the backend and launch the web application.
-6. Open the app in the browser

 ## Using the App